suffolklibraries/lgc/content/collections/events/wild-families-29-06.md

     content:
       -
         type: text
-        text: 'Join us at Carlton Marshes to celebrate Hedgehog Awareness Week. ' -
+        text: 'Join us at Carlton Marshes to celebrate Insect Week.
+Come along and search for insects as well as learning how to make your garden more insect friendly.'
-    type: paragraph
-    attrs:
-      textAlign: left
-    content:
-      -
-        type: text
-        text: "Learn more about hedgehogs and how you can help them whilst building your own hedgehog home (included in child ticket).\_"
   -
     type: paragraph
     attrs: